soulshake/clink/README.md

 ### `which` integration

-When sourced, this program redefines the `which` command so that tagged images show up when a user runs `which IMAGE` on their system.

-Currently we don't do that, but in the meantime, there's a little wrapper:
+Obviously, Docker images don't appear in your system path:

     $ /bin/which ubuntu
+    < no output >

+But when sourced, this program redefines (actually, wraps) the `which` command so that tagged images show up when a user runs `which IMAGE` on their system:

-    $ type -a ubuntu
+    $ which ubuntu
     bash: type: ubuntu: not found

-    $ clink --which ubuntu

     REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
     ubuntu              14.04               1c9b046c2850        11 weeks ago        187.9 MB
     ubuntu              latest              1c9b046c2850        11 weeks ago        187.9 MB